hexie1995/Sequential-Link-Prediction/Readme.md

 **Please cite the paper when using the data or code.
 See License Information for more details on Usage.**

-**To ensure reproducbility, the below information has been tested and successfully run by vonlunteers on Linux, Mac, and Windows.**
+**To ensure reproducbility, the below information has been tested and successfully run by vonlunteers who read the Github and then experimented on Linux, Mac, Windows, and Google Colab.**

 ### System requirements